 To maintain good bacteria, it is best to eat a diverse range of foods, fruits and vegetables, fermented foods and whole grains to achieve optimal gut health.
 Individuals may also want to consider taking probiotics.
 Although the use of probiotics in healthy people is questionable, evidence does suggest they offer health benefits to those who are sick, according to healthline.

 A disrupted microbiota can result in numerous chronic diseases so maintaining healthy gut bacteria is critical.

 Powerful Ways Probiotics Help the Brain

 Physicians have already seen firsthand the benefits of probiotics.
-Anna Lamnari, MD an internist, geriatrician writes on Sixty and Me said she saw improvement in her female patient at a nursing home.
-She writes, "Her dementia was at the stage where she did not recognize anybody and stopped talking altogether.
-Imagine my surprise and delight, when- after a course of probiotics I ordered for a bout of diarrhea - she started talking again and recognized her husband!"
+Internal Medicine and Geriatric Physician Anna Lamnari, MD, reported on Sixty and Me that she saw improvement in her female patient at a nursing home after being given probiotics. "[My patient's] dementia was at the stage where she did not recognize anybody and stopped talking.
+Imagine my surprise and delight, when after a course of probiotics I ordered for a bout of diarrhea, she started talking again and recognized her husband," says Dr. Lamnari.

 Some probiotics can be destroyed by stomach acid before they reach the gut, meaning people do not receive any of the intended benefits.
 That is why it is important to talk to a health care professional about probiotics and gut health.